-A Nigerian nun who told a patient to 'just die, die, die' while working as a nurse at a Jarrow care home faces being kicked out of the profession.
+Nun who told patient to 'Just die, die, die' while working at Jarrow care home faces being struck off

 Mary Olimma, 70, made a series of cruel comments while employed at Roseway House, a home for elderly dementia patients.